Grace Moore

-Mary Willie Grace Moore (December 5, 1898 – January 26, 1947) was an American operatic soprano and actress in musical theatre and film.
+Mary Willie Grace Moore (December 5, 1898 – January 26, 1947) was an American operatic lyric soprano and actress in musical theatre and film.
 She was nicknamed the "Tennessee Nightingale."
 Her films helped to popularize opera by bringing it to a larger audience.
 She was nominated for the Academy Award for Best Actress for her performance in One Night of Love.

 In 1947, Moore died in a plane crash at the age of 48.
 She published an autobiography in 1944 titled You're Only Human Once.
 In 1953, a film about her life was released titled So This Is Love starring Kathryn Grayson.

 Early life

 Moore was born Mary Willie Grace Moore, the daughter of Tessa Jane (née Stokely) and Richard Lawson Moore.
 She was born in the community of Slabtown (now considered part of Del Rio) in Cocke County, Tennessee.
-By the time she was two years old, her family had relocated to Knoxville, a move Moore later described as traumatic, as she found urban life distasteful at the time.
+By the time she was two years old, her family had relocated to Knoxville, a move Moore later described as traumatic.
+She found urban life distasteful at the time.
 After several years in Knoxville, the family again relocated to Jellico, Tennessee, where Moore spent her adolescence.
-After high school in Jellico, she studied briefly at Ward-Belmont College in Nashville before moving to Washington, D.C. and New York City to continue her musical training and begin her career.
-Her first paying job as a singer was at the Black Cat Cafe in Greenwich Village.
-In 1919 she moved to New York to develop as a singer and sang there in nightclubs to pay for singing lessons.
+After attending Jellico High School, where she was captain of the girls basketball team (see monument photo in this article), she studied briefly at Ward-Belmont College in Nashville before moving to Washington, D.C., where she studied at Wilson-Greens School of Music in Chevy Chase, Maryland.
+She relocated to New York in 1919 to pursue her singing career and performed there in nightclubs to help pay for singing classes.
+Moore's first professional singing performance was at The Black Cat Café in Greenwich Village.

 Career

 Musical theater

-Grace Moore's first Broadway appearance was in 1920 in the musical Hitchy-Koo, by Jerome Kern.
+Grace Moore's first Broadway appearance was in 1920 in the musical revue Hitchy-Koo, by Jerome Kern.
+She also appeared in Suite Sixteen, Just a Minute, Town Gossip, and Up in the Clouds.
 In 1922 and 1923 she appeared in the second and third of Irving Berlin's series of four Music Box Revues.
 In the 1923 edition she and John Steel introduced Berlin's song "What'll I Do".
 When Moore sang "An Orange Grove in California", orange blossom perfume was wafted through the theater.

 In 1932 she appeared on Broadway in the short-lived operetta The DuBarry by Karl Millöcker.